Home/Meats/Ostrich Steak

 Health Benefits

-High in protein, ostrich steak supports muscle growth and repair, making it ideal for athletes and active individuals.
+High in protein, ostrich steak supports muscle growth and repair, making it an excellent choice for athletes and those looking to increase their protein intake.

 Possible Risks & Side Effects